NC State Extension Publications

 Taking prompt action is the key to successfully restoring equipment.
 The longer you wait to take action, the greater the risk of serious equipment damage.
 However, never attempt to retrieve equipment from floodwaters if you cannot do so safely.
 Wait until the water recedes rather than risk injury.

 Determine how far the equipment was submerged under water.
 How much of the machine was under water will determine how extensive the reconditioning work will be.
 For example, on engine-powered equipment, water depth around the engine area is a critical concern.
-Likewise, take note of any power trains, axles, or other elements that were submerged.
+Likewise, take note of any power trains, axles, electrical and electronic components, or other elements that were submerged.
 If possible, document the situation with photographs or take notes for later evaluation.

 Retrieve the Equipment